 There are many types of coronaviruses – for many of those that we have studied for years, some of which cause the common cold – most of which infer only short-term immunity that wanes quickly, which is why people often yet the common cold year after year.

-Even if it turns out that a person has some immunity, it’s unclear whether it would last weeks, months or even into the next flu season.
+Even if it turns out that a person has some immunity, it’s unclear whether it would last weeks, months or even into the year.
 More research is needed.